-You can set it to “Only on notification“, which shows your custom hole punch notification LED alongside your phone’s native always-on display function, only when you have a new unread or unopened notification, and if the notification has been seen, it stops showing.
+You can set it to “Only on notification“, which shows your custom hole punch notification LED alongside your phone’s always-on display (if you have it turned on), only when you have a new unread or unopened notification, and if the notification has been seen, it stops showing.

-So, quickly go ahead and set how you want things to be on here, and let’s move over to the next step.
+So, quickly go ahead and set things to your preference, and let’s move over to the next step.

-For the third time in a row, go back to the app’s homepage, and this time, tap on the next setting option there labeled as “Display time“, and you should have this new page shown to you.
+For the third time in a row, go back to the app’s homepage, and this time, tap on the next setting option you see labeled there as “Display time“, and you should have this new page shown to you.

-From this page, you get to set how long you want the notification LED to be on when you receive a new notification on your Samsung Galaxy S10 phones.
+From this page, you get to set how long you want the notification LED to be on when you receive a new notification on your Samsung Galaxy S10 phone.

-The options themselves are self-explanatory, so, there’s nothing much to rant about on here.
+The options themselves are self-explanatory, so, there’s nothing much to rant about here.

 Now when you’re done with the settings above, kindly go back to the app’s homepage for the last time now, and this time, select the next setting option which says “Color“, and you should be looking at a new page that looks this way.

 This page lets you add finishing touches to your custom hole punch notification LED by adding colors to them.